 A Research-Based Guide to Understanding Tetanus and Supportive Natural Care Important: Tetanus is a medical emergency.
 Natural remedies discussed here are only meant to support wound care and recovery alongside professional medical treatment — never as a substitute.
 Section 1: What Is Tetanus?
 Tetanus is a serious and potentially life-threatening infection caused by a bacterium called Clostridium tetani (C. tetani).
 These bacteria produce a powerful toxin that attacks your nervous system, leading to painful muscle stiffness and spasms.
 You may know tetanus by its more common name — “lockjaw” — because one of the earliest and most recognizable signs is…

 An Evidence-Based Guide to Supportive Care and Natural Remedies Disclaimer: This article is for informational purposes only.
 It is not a substitute for professional medical advice.
 Always consult your doctor before trying any home remedy, especially for infants and children.
-Section 1: What Is Pertussis (Whooping Cough)?
+What Is Pertussis (Whooping Cough)?
 Pertussis, more commonly known as whooping cough, is a highly contagious respiratory illness caused by a bacterium called Bordetell pertussis.
-According to the CDC, this bacterium attaches to the tiny hair-like structures (cilia) lining your upper airways, releases toxins that damage those structures, and causes your airways to swell {https://www.cdc.gov/pertussis/about/index.html} The disease is…
+According to the CDC, this bacterium attaches to the tiny hair-like structures (cilia) lining your upper airways, releases toxins that damage those structures, and causes your airways to swell {https://www.cdc.gov/pertussis/about/index.html} The disease is found only…

 What Is Diphtheria?
 Diphtheria is a serious and potentially life-threatening bacterial infection caused by the bacterium Corynebacterium diphtheriae.
 It primarily affects the mucous membranes of your nose and throat, and in some cases, the skin {https://www.mayoclinic.org/diseases-conditions/diphtheria/symptoms-causes/syc-20351897} The bacteria produce a dangerous toxin that kills healthy tissue in your respiratory system, forming a thick, gray coating called a pseudomembrane across the back of your throat.
 This membrane can make it extremely difficult for you to breathe and swallow {https://www.cdc.gov/diphtheria/about/index.html} Symptoms typically appear two to five days after exposure and may include sore throat, mild fever, difficulty swallowing, and swollen glands in…